Sueh-Tam/laravel-project-book-review/README.md

 About the project:
 <br>
 <br>
-Our web application, built with Laravel, PHP, and MySQL, serves as an interactive platform for book enthusiasts.
+My web application, built with Laravel, PHP, and MySQL, serves as an interactive platform for book enthusiasts.
 It’s a comprehensive book review system where users can explore a vast library of books, each detailed with the book’s title and author information.
-This data is efficiently populated using Laravel’s seeder functionality.<br><br>
+This data is efficiently populated using Laravel’s seeder functionality.<br>

 The application offers a unique feature where users can view reviews for a specific book, providing them with diverse perspectives before they dive into reading.
 Each review is a thoughtful critique, with a minimum character limit of 15 to ensure quality and meaningful feedback.
-If a review doesn’t meet this requirement, the application smartly triggers an error message, guiding users to enrich their reviews.<br><br>
+If a review doesn’t meet this requirement, the application smartly triggers an error message, guiding users to enrich their reviews.<br>

 Moreover, users can contribute to the community by creating new reviews.
-They can share their insights and rate the books on a scale<br><br>
+They can share their insights and rate the books on a scale<br>

 How to build the project:<br>